-Following the tragic death of George Floyd and the targeted Atlanta murders in March 2021, the Arizona Law community responded.
+Following the tragic death of George Floyd, the targeted Atlanta murders in March 2021, and the January 2022 Jewish hate crime, the Arizona Law community responded.
 The gallery directly below is a visual collection of statements condemning those acts written and shared by Arizona Law student groups and Dean Marc Miller.
 Those statements are also collected in PDF below.

 Collected with those statements is a selection of scholarship and opinion produced by Arizona Law faculty exploring the various topics and issues found in this guide.
 A number of links in the AZ Law Scholarship Section direct users to relevant content on other guide pages.
 All material was curated from our Faculty Scholarship Database.